BlagovestGerov/search-input/SOLUTION.md

 ### Suggested Future Improvements

+1. **Integrate Last Searches into the Dropdown**:

+   - Last searches will appear above the fetched results in the dropdown.
+   - Clicking on a last search will immediately trigger a new search for the selected query.
+   - Add functionality to delete individual or all search history items.

-1. **Persistent Search History**:
+2. **Persistent Search History**:

    - Save search history for logged-in users, ensuring it persists across sessions.
    - Use localStorage or backend storage to maintain consistency.

-2. **Search History Management**:

-   - Add functionality to delete individual or all search history items.
+   - Integrate Clerk for easy user authentication and session management.
+   - When users log in, fetch their saved searches and sync them with the dropdown suggestions.

 3. **Debounce Implementation**: